Tutshi Bend Ridge

 From the highway, walk up the steep gravel road.
 There is only one fork in the road.
 Stay left, although they meet up again very quickly.

 After about 1.7 km, the road comes closer to the ridge and minimizes the bushwacking required to get to the ridge.
 Leave the road and head through the trees to the bottom of the ridge.
-Head up the ridge until you would get to vertical rock that would require you to use your hands to climb up.
+Head up the ridge until you get to vertical rock that would require you to use your hands to climb up.
 Instead of climbing the rock, head right (north-east) across the steep scree slope in order to come around the other side of the ridge.
 This is the most difficult part of the trail, but don't be discouraged as it is actually easier coming back down.

 After walking on the scree slope for about 300 m, you will notice a route up above you that avoids all the vertical rock.
 Head straight up and you will come to the top of the ridge.

-The route from the top of the ridge to the summit is obvious, but is fairly thin so be careful if there is still snow on top.
+The route from the top of the ridge to the summit is obvious, but is fairly narrow so be careful if there is still snow on top.
 From the ridge, you get a great view of the surrounding area and a closer view of Paddy Peak to the west (your left).
 Follow the same route down.

 Comments / Trip Reports